adamw/website/content/blog/2015-10-28-event-sourcing-free-monads-free-sourcing.md

 views_counter:
   - 1
 categories:
-  - Event streaming
+  - event sourcing
-  - Functional programming
+  - functional programming
-  - Languages
-  - Scala
+  - scala
-  - Uncategorized
+  - architecture

 ---
 I recently wrote about [Event Sourcing][1] and [Free Monads][2].
 The natural next step is combining the two!
 How would a free monad adjusted for event sourcing look like?